-GN1 Important ecosystem structure, function, and processes are Natural resources and processes are conserved and protected by Olympia's planning and, regulatory, and management activities.
+GN1 Important ecosystem structure, function, and processes are protected by Olympia's planning and regulatory activities.

-PN1.1 Administer development regulations which protect environmentally sensitive areas, drainage basins, and wellhead areas.
+PN1.1 Administer development regulations that protect environmentally sensitive areas, drainage basins, and wellhead areas.

-PN1.2 Coordinate critical areas ordinances and storm-water management requirements regionally based on the best scientific information available
+PN1.2 Coordinate Critical Areas regulations and stormwater management requirements regionally based on the best scientific information available.

-PN1.3 Limit development in areas that are environmentally sensitive, such as steep slopes and wetlands.
-Direct development and redevelopment to less-sensitive areas.

-PN1.4 Promote programs and policies that protectConserve and restore natural systems______such as wetlands, streams, riparian areas, shorelines, and stands of mature trees______to contribute to solving environmental issues.

-PN1.5 Preserve the existing soils and vegetation topography on a portion of a new development site; integrate existing site contours into the project design and minimize the use of grading and other large-scale land disturbances.

-PN1.6 Regularly review Establish and update regulations and design standards for new developments and redevelopment that will manage stormwater and minimize impacts to receiving waters, protected wildlife species, and other environmentally sensitive areas.stormwater runoff, environmentally sensitive areas, wildlife habitat, and trees.

-PN1.7 Limit hillside development to site designs that incorporate and conform to the existing topography and minimize their effect on existing hydrology.

-PN1.8 Limit the negative impacts of development on public lands and environmental resources and require full mitigation of impacts when they are unavoidable.

-Commented [KF7]: Staff comment to explicitly call out ecosystem services in need of protection

-Commented [KF8]: "Management activities" represented in GN2

-Commented [KF9]: Staff comment to replace "conserve" with "protect" throughout Comp Plan, language has stronger implications.
-Added prioritization of aquatic ecosystems and contiguous mature forest re: public/environmental health benefits

-Commented [KF10]: Regs have been established, updated to focus on review/enhancement of existing policies w/more accurate language re: stormwater and ecosystem services.
-Enforcement?

-PN1.9 Foster City partnerships with public, private, and non-profit agencies and groups and encourage them to help identify and evaluate new low impact development and green building approaches.

-PN1.910 Increase the use of low impact development and nature-based ("green") infrastructure green building development methods through education, technical assistance, incentives, regulations, and grants., and private-public partnerships.

-PN1.101 Design, build, and retrofit public projects using sustainable design and green building methods that require minimal maintenance, and fit naturally into the surrounding environment, and reduce greenhouse gas emissions.

-PN1.112 Require development to mitigate impacts and avoid future costs, by incorporating timely measures, such as the clean-up of prior contamination as new development and redevelopment occurs.
+- PN1.3 Limit development in areas that are environmentally sensitive, such as steep slopes and wetlands.
+Direct development and redevelopment to less sensitive areas. - PN1.4 Promote programs and policies that protect and restore natural systems such as wetlands, streams, riparian areas, shorelines, and stands of mature trees. - PN1.5 Preserve the existing soils and vegetation on a portion of new development sites; integrate existing site contours into the project design and minimize the use of grading and other large-scale land disturbances. - PN1.6 Regularly review and update regulations and design standards for new developments and redevelopment that will manage stormwater and minimize impacts to receiving waters, protected wildlife species, and other environmentally sensitive areas. - PN1.7 Limit hillside development to site designs that incorporate and conform to the existing topography and minimize their effect on existing hydrology. - PN1.8 Limit the negative impacts of development on public lands and environmental resources and require full mitigation of impacts when they are unavoidable. - PN1.9 Increase the use of low impact development and nature-based ("green") infrastructure methods through education, technical assistance, incentives, regulations, grants, and private-public partnerships. - PN1.10 Design, build, and retrofit public projects using sustainable design and green building methods that require minimal maintenance, fit naturally into the surrounding environment, and reduce greenhouse gas emissions. - PN1.11 Require development to mitigate impacts and avoid future costs by incorporating timely measures, such as the clean-up of prior contamination as new development and redevelopment occurs. - PN1.12 Promote infill development and redevelopment on already urbanized areas and impervious surfaces before developing on forested and natural lands.

-GN2 Prioritized Lland is preserved and sustainably managed.
+GN2 Prioritized land is preserved and sustainably managed.

-PN2.1 Evaluate, aAcquire and preserve-manage land by a set of priorities that considers the full spectrum of environmental, social, cultural, and economic benefits, such as Tribal treaty rights, stormwater management, wildlife habitat, or access to nature, recreation opportunities, and environmental justice.

-PN2.2 Preserve land when there are opportunities to reduce habitat fragmentation and protect the most environmentally sensitive or socially important landscapes. make connections between healthy systems; for example, land parcels in a stream corridor.

-PN2.3 Identify, remove, and prevent the use and spread of invasive plants and wildlife.

-PN2.4 Preserve and restore native plants communities by including restoration efforts and volunteer partnerships in all city land management.

-Commented [KF11]: Moved to Utilities-Stormwater section

-Commented [KF12]: Revised language for regional consistency and added private public partnerships.
-Some overlap w/Utilities chapter but not completely redundant.

-Commented [KF13]: Staff comment to add reduction of green house gas emissions

-Commented [KF14]: Updated to encompass full spectrum of key benefits

-Commented [KF15R14]: Moved "Tribal treaty rights" to higher in the list per request from Squaxin Island Tribe staff

-Commented [KF16]: Moved to Utilities Chapter -Stormwater section to support land acquisition for stormwater management benefits PN2.5 Design improvements to public land using existing and new vegetation that is attractive, adapted to a changingour climate, supports a variety of wildlife, and requires minimal, long-term maintenance.

-PN2.6 Conserve and restore wildlife and aquatic habitat in both existing habitat corridors and high-priority other ecologically important separate sites.
-Consider salmon, amphibians, pollinators, migratory birds, and other similarly protected or prioritized species.

-PN2.7 Increase awareness of the importance of pollinator species for food security and habitat health.
-Promote landscaping, gardening, and habitat stewardship practices that support pollinators

-PN2.87 Practice sustainable maintenance and operations activities that reduce the City's environmental impact.

-PN2.98 Evaluate, monitor, and measure environmental conditions, and Uuse this data, along with best available science, to develop short- and long-term management strategies.
+- PN2.1 Evaluate, acquire and manage land by a set of priorities that considers the full spectrum of environmental, social, cultural, and economic benefits, such as Tribal treaty rights, stormwater management, wildlife habitat, access to nature, recreation opportunities, and environmental justice. - PN2.2 Preserve land when there are opportunities to reduce habitat fragmentation and protect the most environmentally sensitive or socially important landscapes. - PN2.3 Identify, remove, and prevent the use and spread of invasive plants and wildlife. - PN2.4 Preserve and restore native plant communities by including restoration efforts and volunteer partnerships in all City land management. - PN2.5 Design improvements to public land using vegetation that is attractive, adapted to a changing climate, supports a variety of wildlife, and requires minimal long-term maintenance. - PN2.6 Conserve and restore wildlife and aquatic habitat in both existing habitat corridors and other ecologically important sites.
+Protect salmon, amphibians, pollinators, migratory birds, and other similarly prioritized species. - PN2.7 Increase awareness of the importance of pollinator species for food security and habitat health.
+Promote landscaping, gardening, and habitat stewardship practices that support pollinators. - PN2.8 Practice sustainable maintenance and operations activities that reduce the City's environmental impact. - PN2.9 Evaluate, monitor, and measure environmental conditions.
+Use this data, along with the best available science, to develop short- and long-term management strategies.

-GN3 A healthy and diverse urban forest is protected, expanded, and valued for its contribution to the environment and community.
+GN3 A healthy and resilient urban forest is protected and valued for its contribution to the environment and community.